-During the follicular phase, there are follicles in the ovary that hold eggs and only one egg matures and becomes dominant.
-Now, the next phase is ovulation that lasts for 12-14 hours.
-It’s a small window that opens and you are the most fertile and have the highest chance to get pregnant.
+During the follicular phase, there are follicles in the ovary that hold eggs, and only one egg matures and becomes dominant.
+The next phase is ovulation, which lasts 12-14 hours.
+A small window opens, and you are the most fertile and have the highest chance of getting pregnant.

-During the ovulation phase, the dominant follicle breaks and releases an egg that travels to the uterus through the fallopian tube.
+During ovulation, the dominant follicle breaks and releases an egg that travels to the uterus through the fallopian tube.
 So the egg has finally exited from the ovary.

 The empty follicle turns into corpus lutetium in the luteal phase of the menstrual cycle.
-Progesterone hormone is produced that’s preparing the uterus for pregnancy.
-When the egg meets the sperm, it leads to fertilization, but if implantation doesn’t happen you get the period as the uterine line starts to shed.
+Progesterone hormone is produced that prepares the uterus for pregnancy.
+When the egg meets the sperm, it leads to fertilisation, but if implantation doesn’t happen, you get the period as the uterine line starts to shed.
 So the luteal phase lasts between the ovulation and until you get the next period.

-Ask your other female friends, mother, sister, and cousins.
-You would be amazed to know that each woman cycles lengths are different and thus, the menstrual cycle differs for every woman out there.
-Let’s say if your menstrual cycle is 28 days then you would ovulate on or around the 14th day of your cycle.
+Ask your other female friends, mother, sisters, and cousins.
+You would be amazed to know that each woman’s cycle lengths differ.
+Thus, the menstrual cycle differs for every woman out there.
+Let’s say your menstrual cycle is 28 days; then, you would ovulate on or around the 14th day of your cycle.